Business Manners 6

 - It’s never as bad as it sounds.

 We also consider deadlines as imperative.
-All deadlines are taken with utmost seriousness by Montrealers.
+All deadlines are taken with utmost seriousness by most if not all Montrealers.